• Skip to primary navigation

 how to reheat risotto

-It’s best to enjoy risotto as soon as it is prepared.
-But follow these steps and your risotto will be delicious!
+It's best to enjoy risotto as soon as it is prepared.
+But follow these steps and it will be delicious!

 • Turn the heat to low and add the risotto.
-Gently stir the risotto and stock until the rice is warmed through.
+Gently stir until the stock is absorbed and the rice is warmed through.

 • Serve with additional Parmesan and blue cheeses.